 Pawnee Pioneer Trail Scenic & Historic Byway – From town, take this historic byway up to the Pawnee National Grassland.
 As one of Colorado’s natural prairie landscapes, this wide-open space is great for exploring wildlife, nature, and beautiful scenery.
 Hiking can be enjoyed at the Pawnee Buttes Trail.

-Rainbow Bridge – spanning the South Platte River, the Rainbow Bridge is one of the last few bridges of its kind left standing.
+Rainbow Arch Bridge – spanning the South Platte River, the Rainbow Bridge is one of the last few bridges of its kind left standing.
 It has also been placed on the National Register of Historic Places.
 Take a stroll across for a beautiful view of the South Platte River.

 June – Glenn Miller SwingFest – Glenn Miller was a famous big-band musician during the swing era, who grew up in Fort Morgan as a kid.
 Honoring this hometown hero, Fort Morgan hosts the annual event with weekend-long activities such as swing music performances, swing dance lessons, and showing of the Glenn Miller documentary at the Fort Morgan Museum.